Assessing Complementary Information on Stroke Effects

 In most animals, [18F]FDG PET images fused with anatomical MRI images showed reduced uptake in the occluded side relative to the non-occluded side, although this was not true in all cases likely due to animal variability.
 Executing sequential imaging studies and relying on software co-registration techniques would require the assumption that animal physiology has not significantly changed between imaging sessions; a potential pitfall given the rapid progression of ischemic brain injury.4 Simultaneous PET/MRI instrumentation can arm researchers with a new, powerful tool for multi-modal investigation into physiological changes during stroke and the effectiveness of novel interventional strategies.

+Direct Download if you have pop-ups disabled.
 If the downloaded file does not automatically open, you may need to install the free Adobe Acrobat Reader on your computer or mobile device.
 Some Internet browsers also have plugins that will open .PDF files in a window or tab.